Latest reviews

 Anarchism In Theory: A Review of Catherine Malabou's 'Stop Thief!: Anarchism and Philosophy'

-Catherine Malabou's Stop Thief!: Anarchism and Philosophy is a sophisticated attempt to think anarchism anew, but ultimately fails to convincingly link its project to a political movement, argues Conrad Hamilton.
+Catherine Malabou's Stop Thief!: Anarchism and Philosophy is a brilliant attempt to think anarchism anew.
+If it fails to convincingly link up its critique with present-day politics, it could prove decisive for the anarchist movements of the future, argues Conrad Hamilton. – Read review

 81CdYQ7cEJL